scokobro/professional-identity/profIdent-draft1.md

 The importance of immediacy for the printed press - the discourse of newspapering in Japan is still largely ambivalent about the existence and importance of the web - might also be detected in the ongoing commitment of all newspapers to deliver to subscribers homes[^deliv] very early in the morning thus ensuring the presence fo a daily paper and access to the news it provides 'at the breakfast table'.

 ## Autonomy

+This concept at the core of the argument presented in this paper.

 What is it that allows the journalist this autonomy?
 Identity as a professional that extends beyond the fact that they work for a company which 'does news'.
 Basis for maintaining the 'chinese wall' between business and editorial, insulation from source pressure etc.